Steps to Take When You Suspect Fraud on Your Credit Card

 To make things as easy as possible, be sure to have all the details about the charge: the name of the retailer, the date of purchase, the purchase amount and any other related factors.
 Providing the relevant information will make it easier for your issuer to identify the transaction and trigger its fraud response activities.

 When fraud is suspected, your issuer will typically immediately freeze your account to prevent further unauthorized activity and the fraud team will open an investigation.

 You can expect to be asked to stop using all cards, PINs and checks associated with your credit card account, because your issuer will provide you with a new card.
-A temporary credit will be issued to your account while the fraudulent activity is under investigation.

 Discover cardmembers have a $0 Fraud Liability Guarantee, which means that they are not responsible for unauthorized purchases on their Discover card account.